Sugar Free Strawberry Freezer Jam – No Pectin

-This sugar free Strawberry freezer jam is a classic, it’s the the freshest most flavorful jam, and you can’t even tell it’s sugar free!
-It’s a NO-cook recipe so it’s fast and easy to make.
+We’ve made this no cook sugar free Strawberry freezer jam every single year for over 10 years… It’s the the freshest most flavorful jam, and you can’t even tell it’s sugar free!

-sugar free strawberry freezer jam in a bowel and text
+sugar free strawberry freezer jam in jar and on spoon with strawberries in background

 This post contains affiliate links to products I recommend for this recipe.
 I do make a small commission on purchases at no extra cost to you.

-Making freezer jam is one of the best ways to preserve your strawberry harvest for over an entire year!
+Making freezer jam is one of the best ways to preserve the strawberry harvest for over an entire year… It tastes like fresh fruit in the middle of winter!
 I love that this freezer jam is mostly all fruit, with no sugar at all!
 I also love that it’s raw, so it tastes FRESH!
-Nothing’s better than taking a bite of strawberry freezer jam in the middle of winter… You’ll want to just eat it with a spoon, because it tastes like fresh strawberries strait from your garden!
+Nothing’s better than taking a bite of no cook strawberry freezer jam in the middle of winter… You’ll want to just eat it with a spoon, because it tastes like fresh strawberries strait from your garden!

-Let’s talk tips for making the absolute best sugar-free strawberry freezer jam!
-Here’s the lowdown:
+My tips and tricks: Let’s talk tips for making the absolute best homemade strawberry freezer jam in a few simple steps:

-• Texture Time!
-Want it chunky?
-Keep it real and blend less.
+• Texture: Want it chunky?
+Keep it real and blend less, or use a potato masher.
 Craving smooth perfection?
 Then, instead of whisking, blend that Ultra Gel or EZ Gel right into your strawberry puree.
 This is your jam, so customize it!

 • Sweetness Simplified: Ditch the sugar entirely if you’re feeling it!
 Or, swap in your favorite natural sweetener.
 Maple syrup, honey, or my personal go-to, erythritol, all work wonders.
 You’re in charge of the sweetness level.